-Enoch Powell(1912-1998), Politician, classical scholar, linguist, and poet
+Enoch Powell(1912-1998), Politician, classical scholar, linguist and poet

 (John) Enoch Powell

-Sitter in 28 portraits
+Sitter in 32 portraits

-by Michael Cummings ('Cummings')
+by (Arthur Stuart) Michael Cummings ('Cummings')

 pen and ink and wash, 1967